jmcglone/h-publishing/index.md

 ## Integration with AUTH and CMS

 * Single sign on/Integration with university login/credentials
-	* Comment BY 'Dan Whaley' ON '2014-09-03T18:03:55'
-		* 'Much of the SSO work will be completed shortly.
-Issue: <https://github.com/hypothesis/vision/issues/42>'
 	* Comment BY 'Jake Hartnell' ON '2014-09-23T22:54:10'
 		* 'Annotate.'
 * GitHub integration